Are you an au pair? Login here

 CEU: Continuing Education Units is a nationally recognized method of quantifying the time spent in the classroom during professional development and training activities.
 Ten hours of instruction = 1.0 CEU.

 Completion of the education requirement: Education is an important part of your year in America.
-Take advantage of the opportunity and don't forfeit your eligibility to extend and/or return to the US as a return au pair.
+Take advantage of the opportunity and don't forfeit your eligibility to extend and/or return to the U.S. as a return au pair.
 After returning to your home country, if you have completed the education requirement, you will receive a certificate of completion for participating in the program.

 Continuing Education courses: These classes are usually non-credit and are offered at some colleges and universities.
 These courses are designed for a purpose other than working toward a degree, usually for personal enrichment or career-specific skills.